14 Vegetables That Cause Gas and Less Gassy Alternatives

 Broccoli also contains a fair amount of fiber and raffinose, which no doubt contribute to its reputation for bad gas.
 That said, small amounts of broccoli shouldn’t be a problem for a healthy digestive system.

-Most people find that if they start off with a smaller portion and slowly increase the amount of broccoli they eat in the coming weeks they can enjoy its health benefits without excess gas.
+Most people find that if they start off with a smaller portion and slowly increase the amount of broccoli they eat in the coming weeks they can enjoy its many benefits without excess gas.

-Cabbage is another high sulfur food like broccoli that can cause some bad smelling gas, particularly when eaten in large amounts.
+Cabbage is another high sulfur food like broccoli that can cause some very bad smelling gas, particularly when eaten in large amounts.

 Along with hydrogen sulfide, another sulfur-based compound observed to increase within your body when you eat foods like cabbage is methyl mercaptan.
 It has a distinctive rotten cabbage odor and just the smallest concentration in flatulence can be easily smelt.

-While a very nutritious vegetable, cabbage is actually even more healthy when fermented as sauerkraut.
+While a very nutritious vegetable, cabbage is even more healthy when fermented as sauerkraut.
 In this form it is predigested by beneficial bacteria and there is much less chance of gas problems eating sauerkraut rather than regular cabbage.

-6. Brussels Sprouts
+5. Brussels Sprouts

-Many people only eat brussels sprouts on big occasions, like Christmas and Thanksgiving, when they are already eating large amounts of food.
+Many people only eat Brussels sprouts on big occasions, like Christmas and Thanksgiving, when they are already eating large amounts of food.
 This increases the chance of them not being digested properly and ending up in the lower intestine for bacterial fermentation.